Our Partners

 Anka Lee

-From 2017–2020, Anka returned home to California and reimagined the international affairs director role at the California State Assembly, serving as chief adviser to Assembly Speaker Anthony Rendon on international issues relevant to California.
-He created new bilateral initiatives with the governments of Mexico, Canada, Japan, and Germany, empowering state elected officials to address shared policy challenges with foreign counterparts — from climate to cross-border water pollution to data privacy.
-Earlier in his career, Anka was a news producer at KTVU-TV Fox 2 in Oakland covering national, state, and local campaigns and served as an aide at the California State Senate.
-While in high school, he led a four-year campaign that convinced voters to approve a $40 million bond to renovate public schools in the West Contra Costa School District.
+In Sacramento, he served as California State Assembly Speaker Anthony Rendon’s international policy director, where he created new bilateral initiatives with the governments of Mexico, Canada, Japan, and Germany, empowering state elected officials to address shared policy challenges with foreign counterparts — from climate to cross-border water pollution to data privacy.
+Earlier in his career, Anka was a news producer at KTVU-TV Fox 2 in the San Francisco Bay Area, covering national, state, and local campaigns.
+He also served as a legislative aide to State Senators Sheila Kuehl and Carole Migden.
+While in high school, he led a four-year campaign that convinced voters to approve a $40 million bond to renovate public schools across the West Contra Costa Unified School District.

 Elisa Ewers, foreign policy and Middle East expert at Scalare Advisors